 Nicolas Louis de Lacaille discovered NGC 4755 on March 25, 1752.
 The name "the Jewel Box" was originally coined in 1830 by John Herschel, who described it as beautiful multi-coloured cluster resembling a superb piece of fancy jewellery.

 Although Crux is the smallest of the modern 88 constellations, it's one of the most recognisable due to the prominent cross shape of its four brightest stars.
-NGC 4755 is centred on star Kappa Crucis (κ Cru - mag. +6.0), which is a cluster constituent and also bears the cluster's name.
+NGC 4755 is centred on star Kappa Crucis (κ Cru - mag. +6.0), a cluster member, and also bears the cluster's name.
 Situated close by is the huge dark nebula known as "the Coal Sack".

 To the naked eye, NGC 4755 appears as a hazy star one degree southeast of first magnitude Beta Crucis (β Cru - mag. +1.25).
 A pair of 7x50 or 10x50 binoculars resolves the brightest six stars surrounded by a sprinkling of fainter members.
 A small 80mm (3.1 inch) scope reveals a dozen more stars of various subtle colours, mostly reds or blues, that appear in two distinct groups with one noticeably brighter than the other.
 Due to its compact size and high surface brightness, NGC 4755 takes magnification well.
 Larger amateur scopes hint at or reveal some associated nebulosity.